andreagiassi/microservice-rbac-user-management/README.md

 Since 2002, Andrea is working in the IT market for several different companies and start ups and it has contributed to the success of several solutions and products.

-Connect here for more info about me: https://www.linkedin.com/in/andreagiassi/
+Connect or contact me here:
+https://www.linkedin.com/in/andreagiassi/

 #### Overview
 Goal of this project is to offer a generic user's data management microservice.

 The need to manage a user base for an online system is very frequent.
 This microservice can offer a good and solid starting point for managing your accounts.
-Thanks to the RBAC implementation, it is possible to define the roles and permissions for the specific application through REST apis and subsequently apply these roles to users.
+Thanks to this Role Based Access Control implementation, it's easy to define the roles and permissions for the specific application through REST apis, and subsequently apply these roles on users.

 This project lends itself very well to implement new prototypes or to create new solutions based on microservice architecture.